HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 - Metric Unit Conversion

 We do not review investment based savings schemes here, but we hope to be able to do so in the future.
-These schemes generally require that you tie up your cash for a specific period, and their returns are related to the performance of the stock market.
+These schemes generally require that you tie up your cash for a specific period, and their returns are related to the performance of the stock market or government bonds.

-Nevertheless, take a look at our short review of life insurance policies, as they can operate as tax efficient savings schemes in France.
-Particularly useful for those arriving in France with a lump sum to invest.
+Nevertheless, take a look at our short review of life insurance policies, as they can operate as tax efficient savings schemes in France, although their advantages have been eroded in recent years.
+Particularly useful for those arriving in France with a lump sum to invest and planning for inheritance.

-In July 2005 the European Tax Directive came into force, under which the 39 signatories have agreed to exchange information about customers who earn interest in one country, but live in another.
+Since 2005 the European Savings Tax Directive came has been in force, under which the 39 signatories have agreed to exchange information about customers who earn interest in one country, but live in another.

-This means that if you are resident in France, interest earned on a bank account in a signatuory country will be reported to the French tax authorities or, in a small number of cases, be subject to a withholding tax.
-In the latter case individual confidentiality is preserved.
+This means that if you are resident in France, interest earned on a bank account in a signatory country will be reported to the French tax authorities and, in some cases, subject to a withholding tax.

 Likewise, if you are non-resident, and you hold savings in a bank account in France, the amount of interest earned on the account will be reported to the tax authority of your home country if they are a signatory to the agreement.